markomanninen/isopsephicalriddlespseudosibyllineoracles/README.md

 # Alphanumeric Riddles of Ancient Greeks

-In the following chapters in this book, I'm guiding reader through the process of solving some enigmatic alphanumeric riddles in the Greek Pseudo-Sibylline oracles.
+In the following chapters in this book, I'm guiding the reader through the process of solving enigmatic alphanumeric riddles in the Greek Pseudo-Sibylline oracles.

-In the first chapter, I will download and preprocess freely available open source Greek corpora.
+In the first chapter, I will download and preprocess the freely available open source Greek corpora to create a word database.
 In the second chapter, I will use the processed unique word database to solve some specific riddles in the Sibylline oracles.
-The third chapter is reserved more for the speculative analysis of the results.
+The third chapter is reserved for the more speculative analysis of the results.

 The reader may download all material and code for the interactive exploration from the GitHub project: [https://github.com/markomanninen/grcriddles](https://github.com/markomanninen/grcriddles)